 “I made a fool of myself in front of the girl I like.”
 He spoke without thinking, but once he started he felt obliged to continue.
 “Everyone thinks I’m wasting my money on college.
 My grandfather was a carpenter, and my dad works in a cabinet factory.
 I’m studying architecture so I can design homes as well as build them.
 Nobody gets it.
 They all just think I’m a dork.
 I guess today I proved them right.”

 “Woodworking runs in your blood then.
 Very well, Tadgh Sorley.
 Henceforth, wood shall be your element.
-You can fashion anything your mind can imagine.
-And, as a symbol of my eternal gratitude, any children you sire shall inherit a mastery of their own so that no one may look down on them for not possessing a trade when they come of age.”
+From it you can fashion anything your imagination creates.
+And, as a symbol of my eternal gratitude, any children you sire shall inherit a mastery of their own so that no one may look down on them for not possessing a trade when they too come of age.”

 A glittering, silver cloud rose from her shoulders to descend upon him.
 Magic sank into his skin until it tingled as if his whole body had fallen sleep and finally begun to wake.

 “Are you saying that I can do magic?”
-Everything she said sounded too far out to be real, but his eyes were still dazzled by her incredible display of power.
+Everything she said sounded too far out to be real, but his chest still buzzed with shock at her open display of power.
+Her lips pursed with strained patience.

 She vanished as if she’d been sucked into the space between molecules.
 Tadgh held up a hand to call her back, but she was already gone.